tran-ethan/animals-revenge/README.md

 # Animal's Revenge
-Animal’s revenge is an immersive interactive graphical physics simulator centered around projectile motion and rigid body dynamics (RBD) inspired by _Angry Birds_.
-Upon startup, users are greeted by a home screen with a variety of buttons and menus, determining where they want to go and what they want to do.
-User launch a projectile at a structure that was built with a drag and drop system allowing users to have invoke their creativity and design unique structures.
-Users have full control over the type of projectiles, their size, density, shape, etc. and are able to save the layout as a level and load it for later use.
-The projectile collisions with the obstacles will cause a ripple (domino) effect with the obstacles that it collides, one causing the movement of the next.
-The movement of these interconnected bodies under the action of external forces (RBD) acting upon one another was implemented with the help of a physics engine.
-The mathematical algorithms necessary to implement projectile motion, kinematics, and rigid body dynamics include the Pythagorean theorem, trigonometric functions, and the derivation of acceleration from velocity.
+"Animal’s Revenge" is an interactive physics simulator focused on projectile motion and rigid body dynamics (RBD), inspired by _Angry Birds_.
+Players can launch projectiles at user-designed structures created through a drag-and-drop system, fostering creativity.
+Users have control over projectile characteristics such as type, size, density, and shape, and can save and load custom levels.
+The simulation features a domino effect where projectile collisions trigger movement in interconnected obstacles.
+This dynamic interaction is powered by a physics engine, utilizing mathematical algorithms for projectile motion, kinematics, and RBD, including the Pythagorean theorem, trigonometric functions, and the relationship between acceleration and velocity.

 https://github.com/user-attachments/assets/726f6cc0-e101-4df8-a127-65adc74e0767
 ## Features